yu-z/NFN-phylogenomics/README.md

 ```
 perl Specific_mutation_detector.pl an_aligned_fasta_file list_of_genes_of_interest m n
 ```
-an_aligned_fasta_file: an aligned fasta file that contains all the genes that you are interested
+`an_aligned_fasta_file`: an aligned fasta file that contains all the genes that you are interested

-list_of_genes_of_interest: a subset of above genes (targets) that you want detect convergent site or specific mutation
+`list_of_genes_of_interest`: a subset of above genes (targets) that you want detect convergent site or specific mutation

-m: larger than  m (a cut-off of proportion, ie 1, 0.9, 0.8) of targets should have the specific/convergent mutation
+`m`: larger than  m (a cut-off of proportion, ie 1, 0.9, 0.8) of targets should have the specific/convergent mutation

-n: small than n (a cut-off of proportion, ie 0, 0.1, 0.2) of non-targets allowed to have above specific/convergent mutation
+`n`: small than n (a cut-off of proportion, ie 0, 0.1, 0.2) of non-targets allowed to have above specific/convergent mutation

 ###### A‘tree topology inference’ method based on large-scale phylogenetic reconstruction of groups of orthologous genes